 Fix: Thread Stuck in Device Driver Error [16 Solutions]

-Summary: The Windows 10 thread stuck in device driver error, which is accompanied by the stop code 0x100000ea that often results in Blue Screen of Death no matter on your HP, Lenovo, or Dell computers.
-If this error message is keeping persisted and you don’t know what to do, this article has comprised 16 practical solutions to help you overcome this issue.
+Summary: The Windows 10 thread stuck in device driver error, which is accompanied by the stop code 0x100000ea that often results in Blue Screen of Death no matter on your HP, Lenovo, Dell, or ASUS RX 580 computers.
+If this error message is kept persisted and you don’t know what to do, this article has comprised 16 practical solutions to help you overcome this issue.

 What Does Thread Stuck in Device Driver Mean?

 The Windows 10 thread stuck in device driver error is actually means that some device driver is getting corrupted or a rare hardware issue that caused the computer to an endless loop while it waits for the device to enter the idle state.
 It’s widely reported that the causes behind this problem could vary from incompatibility between driver software to physical damage to specific devices.
-For example: Update an AMD graphics card driver.
+For example, users on Reddit reported experiencing problem when updating an AMD graphics card driver or using Photoshop.